ichthyosaurus/harbour-minidoro/README.body.md

 if you are using Android.
 })dnl

+**Note:** __name requires the “Audio” permission for playing sounds when intervals are started and finished.

 ## How it works

 The Pomodoro® Technique is an extremely simple but efficient time management